-Run a Azure Application in the Compute Emulator
+Run an Azure Application in the Compute Emulator

-The Azure SDK includes the Windows Azure compute emulator.
+The Azure SDK includes the Microsoft Azure compute emulator.
 The compute emulator is a local emulator of Azure, so that you can build and test your application before you deploy it.
 Some differences exist between how applications run locally compared to how applications run in Azure.
-For more information, see Differences Between the Compute Emulator and Azure.

 To use the compute emulator, you must download and install the Azure SDK.